mamaral/MAFormViewController/README.md

 License
 =====

 This project is made available under the MIT license.
-See license.txt for details.
+See LICENSE.txt for details.